 MHIP uses a patient registry (CMTS) to track and measure patient goals and clinical outcomes, and facilitate treatment adjustment if a patient is not improving as expected.
 MHIP also utilizes pay-for-performance mechanisms to support model fidelity and prioritize patient outcomes.
-Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.
+Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of CoCM.

-Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of Collaborative Care.
+Training and workforce efforts for this project focus on the whole team and all providers are trained on the fundamentals of CoCM.
 Care managers have access to a large library of recorded webinars on both fundamental and advanced topics related to delivery of mental health services in a primary care setting (that were previously found on the former MHIP website).
 Content for primary care providers is available in the MHIP Toolkit.
-Password and username required for access.
+Password and username are required for access.